sailfishos-on-sake/.github/profile/README.md

 ```
 (that is, it needs `libui_compat_layer` for the GUI to work, and one of the hybris-patches here acts on ccodec to make video recording work)

-For community encription you need to build also `hwcrypt` (TODO build fix for A11).
+For community encription you need to build also `hwcrypt` ([build fix for A11](https://github.com/b100dian/hwcrypt/tree/hybris-18.1)).

 Manifests
 ===